 The Charlie Elliott Astronomy Club meets at the Visitors' Center once a month and frequently views the night sky from an on-site observing field.
 Visit http://ceastronomy.org for starting times, highlights of presentations, and the latest on special events that may come up during the year.

 The wide range of habitats found at the CEWC provide critical habitat for many bird species, both common and rare.
 Over 200 bird species use these diverse habitats.
 Therefore, CEWC was designated an Important Bird Area in 2002 by the Atlanta Audubon Society.
 Bring your binoculars and field guides, and see how many species you can find!
-Bird Species Checklists are available at the Visitors' Center or here: Checklist.
+Bird Species Checklists are available at the Visitor Center or the online bird checklist.

 Camping is allowed only in the designated primitive campground area, and no reservations are taken.
 Sites are available on a first-come first-served basis and each has room for a tent, a fire ring and a picnic table.
 Camping is limited to 14 consecutive days.
 Loaded firearms are prohibited in camping areas.
 No noise is allowed after 10 p.m. or before 7 a.m. in such a manner that may be heard by other campers.

 Two shooting ranges (50- & 100-yard) offer recreational shooters a chance to take aim!
 Visitors are asked to sign in at the range and abide by the posted rules.
 A DNR range safety officer can help you with any questions.
 You must bring your own eye and ear protection, targets and target stands.
 The target should be high enough for the round to strike the backstop berm and not the ground, thereby reducing the chance of it skipping off and escaping the range.
 You must remove all of your trash before leaving the range complex, including spent brass and used targets.
-Shooting Range hours are Tuesday - Saturday from 10 a.m. - 6 p.m.
-Plans for building your own target stands are available at the Visitor's Center.
+Plans for building your own target stands are available at the Visitor Center.
 All range rules are strictly enforced.
 A minimum $250 fine is imposed for shooting outside range operating hours.

 Several miles of hiking trails provide the perfect opportunity to explore various habitats and to view wildlife.
 Try our 5.6-mile multiuse trail for horseback riding, non-motorized biking and hiking.
 We also offer a Driving Trail, which begins and ends at the entrance information boards (where brochures are available).
 Hiking trail and multi-use trail maps are available at the Visitor's Center.
 Dogs are allowed on trails but must be on a leash at all times.
 Horses are required to have current Coggins test results.